Niceygy/java-starter/README.md

-# Fabric Example Mod
+# Discord2Server

-## Setup
+## This is still in progress!

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+This is a discordSRV alternative for fabric

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+MIT